Framework 1: Situational Leadership for new managers

 The core idea

-Situational Leadership is a practical reminder that people need different kinds of support depending on their skill level and confidence in the task at hand.
+Situational Leadership is a useful reminder that people need different kinds of support depending on their skill level, confidence, and context.

-A new manager usually fails in one of two directions.
-They either over-direct strong people or they under-support people who still need structure.
-This framework helps correct both mistakes.
+A new manager usually misses in one of two directions.
+They either over-manage capable people or under-support people who still need structure.
+This framework corrects both mistakes by forcing you to pay attention to the individual instead of clinging to one preferred style.
+Leadership gets better when curiosity beats habit.

 How to use it in a 1:1